Samuel-Ricardo/codelivery-site/README.md

 <h2>  | :artificial_satellite: About:  </h2>

 <p align="justify">
-  This project is a application of a complete Full Cycle project, with amazing technologies like NextJS for front-end, NestJS for back-end, PostgreSQL database, GO Lang for microsservice, Docker & Kubernetes for devops, metrics with Elastic Search & Kibana, Message / Event Driven Architeture with Kafka and more.
+  This project is a application of a complete Full Cycle project, with amazing technologies like NextJS for front-end, NestJS for back-end, MongoDB database, GO Lang for microsservice, Docker & Kubernetes for devops, metrics with Elastic Search & Kibana, Message / Event Driven Architeture with Kafka and more.
 </p>

 <img src="https://github.com/Samuel-Ricardo/travel_simulator/raw/main/readme_files/techs.png"/>